industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

   ![IE_Dataservice4](graphics/IE_Dataservice4.png)

-- to add the variables to the Data Service, click "Add multiple variables"
+- to add the variables to the Data Service click "Add multiple variables"
 - select the adapter "energy1" mark all four variables and click "save"
 - do the same for the adapter "energy2"